cda-tum/mqt-core/extern/dd_package/README.md

 DD package by JKU Linz, Austria

-Developers: Alwin Zulehner, Stefan Hillmich, Robert Wille
+Developers: Alwin Zulehner, Stefan Hillmich, Lukas Burgholzer, and Robert Wille

 With code from the QMDD implementation provided by Michael Miller (University of Victoria, Canada) and Philipp Niemann (University of Bremen, Germany).